caleb531/personal-website/src/routes/about/+page.md

 ### Who are you?

-I'm Caleb Evans, a web developer from Carlsbad, California with many passions: programming, spending time with family and friends, watching (and quoting) movies, trampolining, and eating quality pizza.
+I'm Caleb Evans, a web developer based in Carlsbad, California.
+My passions include programming, spending time with family and friends, enjoying movies, trampolining, and savoring quality pizza.

 ### What do you do?

-Since 2010, I've been programming for work, for school, and for fun.
-My most prominent work includes a plethora of web apps and useful tools, many of which were created to automate what I grew tired of doing manually.
-Others I created simply for fun.
-With a Bachelor's degree in Computer Science under my belt, I aim to build apps that are enjoyable, functional, and adhere to best practices.
+Since 2010, I have been engaged in programming (particularly web development) for professional, academic, and personal pursuits.
+My portfolio includes a wide range of web applications and tools, many designed to automate repetitive tasks, and others created purely for enjoyment.
+With a Bachelor's degree in Computer Science under my belt, I aim to build apps that are enjoyable, functional, and high-quality.

 ### Why do you code?

-Besides the fact that I thoroughly enjoy programming, I make it my aim to code for Christ, who has walked with me as my Lord, my Friend, and my Savior.
-I believe the work of my hands glorifies God through the creativity I express, and ultimately, through the lives enriched by my projects.
+Besides the fact that I'm deeply passionate about programming, I strive to code for Christ, who walks with me as my Lord, Friend, and Savior.
+I believe the work of my hands glorifies God through the creativity I express and the lives enriched by my projects.

 ### How many languages do you speak?

-I am fluent in HTML5, CSS/Sass, and JavaScript/Node, and have recently immersed myself in TypeScript.
-I'm also well-versed in Python, and I fiddle with Bash regularly in an effort to improve my development workflow.
+I am fluent in HTML5, CSS/Sass, and TypeScript, and everything in-between: Node, PHP, even MySQL.
+Additionally, I am well-versed in Python and regularly use Bash to enhance my development workflow.

 ### What is your favorite language?

-If I could choose only one, my favorite language would definitely be TypeScript because of how many bugs it saves me from every time I write in it.
-Plus, I thoroughly enjoy working with the ES6 language features like promises, destructuring, and arrow functions.
+If I had to choose one, my favorite language would be TypeScript due to its comprehensive type system, helping me catch more bugs in the moment, and overall making my code feel more robust.
+Plus, I thoroughly enjoy working with the expressive ES6 language features like async/await, destructuring, and optional chaining.

 ### What is your code editor of choice?

-For years, I used [Atom][atom], but nowadays, I use [VS Code][vscode] for its powerful feature set, excellent TypeScript support, and better performance on M1 Macs.
-You can view my configuration for both editors at my public [dotfiles][dotfiles] repository.
+For many years, I used [Atom][atom].
+However, I now prefer [VS Code][vscode] for its powerful feature set, excellent TypeScript support, and impressive performance.
+You can find all of my VS Code configuration in my public [dotfiles][dotfiles] repository.

 [atom]: https://atom.io/